 If you're unsure whether our site auditor is reporting correctly, you can easily verify the status of your URL at https://httpstatus.io.

 To do this, navigate to the SEO --> Site Auditor dashboard module.
 Click "4XX Errors" to see more information about which URLs have been flagged with this issue.

 The dashboard will show you a list of URLs for which the site auditor has found 4XX errors.

-The text in grey will indicate this page's URL.
-Copy this link to your clipboard and click the text in blue to view the type of 4XX error found by our auditor:
+The text in grey below the title of the page will indicate this page's URL.
+Copy this link to your clipboard and click the title of the page above to view the type of 4XX error found by our auditor:

 A new dashboard will open with a slide-out panel on the right containing details of the 4XX error:

 If you want to verify that this is correct, open a new tab on your browser and go to https://httpstatus.io, then paste the URL you've copied to your clipboard.
 If this page confirms a 400 error, then we're reporting it correctly at our end.